VoxeLibre/VoxeLibre/CONTRIBUTING.md

 Discord server, so it's definitely worth checking it out.

 ### Funding
-You can help pay for our infrastructure (Mesehub) by donating to our OpenCollective link (See Links section).
+You can help pay for our infrastructure (Mesehub) and other unforeseen expenses (in the last few years, only payments for Mesehub have been done) by donating to our OpenCollective link (See Links section).

 ### Crediting
 If you opened or have contributed to an issue, you receive the `Community` role on our Discord (after asking for it).
+If you have been an author of a PR that got merged or contributed significantly to art that got merged into the game, you receive the `Contributor` role on our Discord (after asking for it).
+Please note that what counts as "significant" is decided by Maintainers.
 OpenCollective Funders are credited in their own section in `CREDITS.md` and receive a special role "Funder" on our discord (unless they have made their donation Incognito).